movebit/move/language/move-analyzer/design.md

     ...
 }
 ~~~
-This is convenient way for function `visit` to access(We don't want to  iter `Vec<Definition>`);
+This is convenient way for function `visit` to access(We don't want to  iter `Vec<Definition>`).

-And the trait `AstProvider` provides us a way only visit part of the project's AST, we will talk about it later.
+And the trait `AstProvider` provides us a way visit some part of the project's AST, we will talk about it later.

 function `visit` is reponsible for iteration of all AST,create `ItemOrAccess`,enter `Item`,and call `ScopeVisitor`'s method.